HarukaKinen/Camplified-go/README.md

 See some weird code like ``[1;1H``, ``[2;4H`` in your terminal?

-Your Windows terminal seem doesn't enable the support of **ANSI escape sequences**.
+Your Windows seem doesn't enable the support of **ANSI escape sequences**.

 But you have multiple ways to fix it.